rdkcmf/rdk-cobalt/plugin/doc/CobaltPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the Cobalt plugin.
-It includes detailed specification of its configuration, properties provided and notifications sent.
+It includes detailed specification of its configuration, methods and properties provided, as well as notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity